-Stuart’s sister Kate quickly spotted the potential for growth and set about opening her own tea room empire that included both tasteful tea salons for women, and billiard and smoking rooms for men.
-In 1897, she opened the first of five tearooms designed by young artist and architect Rennie Mackintosh.
-Kate was known for her outdated Victorian dress and flamboyant hats, but her art nouveau tearooms were considered to be the latest fashion for Glasgow society.
+Stuart’s sister Kate quickly spotted the potential for growth and set about opening her own tearoom empire that included both tasteful tea salons for women, and billiard and smoking rooms for men.
+Kate was known for her outdated Victorian dress and flamboyant hats, but her art nouveau tearooms were the latest fashion for Glasgow society.
+In 1903, she opened the last of her five tearooms, The Willow on Sauchiehall Street, designed completely by artist and architect Charles Rennie Mackintosh.

-In 1903, Mackintosh began work on the Kate Cranston’s Willow Tea Rooms.
-Of all the interiors created by Mackintosh, the grand Room de Luxe, with its silver furniture and leaded glass windows, was the jewel in the crown of their twenty-year partnership.
+Of all the interiors created by Mackintosh with Cranston, the Willow’s grand Salon de Luxe, with its silver furniture and leaded glass windows, was the jewel in the crown of their twenty-year partnership.
 Taking tea there was so exclusive that customers willingly paid a penny more for their cup of tea.

-The world is fortunate to have one Mackintosh tearoom still carrying out its intended function.
-In December 1983, Anne Mulhern recreated the Room de Luxe in the original location and the Willow Tea Rooms were reborn.
-Eager guests from around the world queue for as much as an hour to experience the restored tearoom and the spirit of its internationally famous architect.
+Students of both architecture and tea are fortunate to have one Mackintosh tearoom still carrying out its intended function.
+Now named MACKINTOSH AT THE WILLOW, the multi-storied building, including the Salon de Luxe, has been restored to its former elegance.
+Eager guests from around the world once again queue for the chance to experience the restored tearoom and indulge in the spirit of its internationally famous architect.

-Entrance to the tearooms is gained through the jeweler’s shop, past irresistible Mackintosh-inspired jewelry and up a flight of stairs to the restored mezzanine Gallery.
-One more flight of steps leads to the Room de Luxe and its coveted 12 tables.
+Entrance to the tearooms is gained through the street entrance next to an irresistible Mackintosh-inspired gift shop.
+You may ascend a flight of stairs to the restored mezzanine Gallery or continue one more flight of steps to the Salon de Luxe and its coveted 12 tables.
 The distinctive tall back chairs create a “room within a room” for protecting the privacy of diners’ conversations.
 The furnishings are all Mackintosh reproductions.

 The barreled ceiling and bright windows make the cozy room appear much larger than it is.
 Today’s guests are often dressed more casually than they would have been during Kate Cranston’s reign.
 Still, the room’s timeless appeal cannot be stymied by today’s changing fashions.
 This is a beloved temple for any arts and crafts pilgrim.

-The Willow offers meals served throughout the day, highlighted by a tea menu comprised of a selection of sandwiches (including smoked salmon, cucumber or roast beef); scones with butter, jam, and clotted cream; and pastries from the dessert trolley.
-As well, a complete list of 26 black, green, flavored and herbal teas is offered.
+The Willow offers meals served throughout the day, highlighted by a tea menu comprised of a selection of sandwiches (including smoked salmon, cucumber, or roast beef); scones with butter, jam, and clotted cream; and pastries from the dessert trolley.
+As well, a complete list of black, green, flavored, and herbal teas is offered.
 Eyes and appetites are both satisfied here!